giancarllocanaver/Propeller-Optimization/Readme.md

 ## *What is it?*

-This tool was developed for optimizing the propulsion efficiency of aeronautical propellers.
-Aeronautical propellers are used as the main form of propulsion in many types of aircrafts, for over than 70 years.
-Propellers with high propulsion efficiency can reduce the emissions of $CO_2$ in the cruize flight.
+This tool was developed to optimize the propulsion efficiency of aeronautical propellers.
+Aeronautical propellers have been used as the main form of propulsion in many types of aircraft, for over 70 years.
+Propellers with high propulsion efficiency can reduce the emissions of $CO_2$ in the cruise flight.

-For optimizing the propulsion efficiency, this application needs an input description of the propeller, such as the initial airfoil used, the flight condition, and the quantity of blades.
-After taking these informations, the application tries to modify the airfoils presented along each blade section, in an iterative process, aiming to obtain a propeller with better propulsion efficiency.
+For optimizing the propulsion efficiency, this application needs an input description of the propeller, such as the initial airfoil used, the flight condition, and the number of blades.
+After taking this information, the application tries to modify the airfoils presented along each blade section, in an iterative process, aiming to obtain a propeller with better propulsion efficiency.

 ## *Table of contents*